Gogul09/Gogul09.github.io/music.md

 ---
 layout: music-default
-heading: music
+heading: Music
 title: Music
 subheading: my journey as a music producer
-description: you can find all my music that I composed/programmed/arranged/mixed/sung/penned at my home recording studio in this page.
+description: You can find all my music that I composed/programmed/arranged/mixed/sung/penned at my home recording studio in this page.
 Kindly share with your family and friends if you like my music.
 color: grad-music
 permalink: /music
 image: https://drive.google.com/uc?id=1pg7R9OxRIWv6saDOjoPpgl9nMRB5F-Yd